Ahmadposten/vim-instant-markdown/README.md

 - Copy the `after/ftplugin/markdown/instant-markdown.vim` file from this repo into your `~/.vim/after/ftplugin/markdown/` (creating directories as necessary), or follow your vim package manager's instructions.
 - Ensure you have the line `filetype plugin on` in your `.vimrc`
 - Open a markdown file in vim and enjoy!

+## How does it work
+A nodejs server should be installed, this server implements web sockets using socket.io.
+When you start a vim open a vim buffer holding a `*.md ` file it starts the daemon on port 8090 which in turn opens a browser tab for you and connects to it using sockets.
+Every change to th buffer reflects instantly in the browser session and every open buffer is associated with a socket of a browser sessions so you can edit multiple mardown files at once and still be able to preview all of them in the browser.

+On closing the buffer, the server terminates the browser session associated with this exact buffer.

 Configuration
 -------------